 Bringing Families Together Through Grandparent Adoption

 Kirsh & Kirsh, P.C., is the only Indiana law firm — and one of the few in the entire country — dedicated solely to adoption law.
-Indiana grandparent adoption attorneys Joel and Steve Kirsh have helped hundreds of grandparents adopt their children’s kids.
+Indiana grandparent adoption attorneys Joel and Steve Kirsh have helped many grandparents adopt their children’s kids.

 With more than 30 years of experience in adoption law, Steve and Joel Kirsh have the knowledge and experience necessary to smoothly facilitate a grandparent adoption.
 Contact our law firm online or by calling 317-575-5555.